 At Ottawa University, we strive to help you achieve your educational and career goals.
-To make this Master's in Education Curriculum program more accessible to adult learners and students with limited time, we offer courses online.
+To make this accelerated Master's in Education Curriculum program more accessible to adult learners and students with limited time, we offer courses online.

 This Master’s degree in Education: Curriculum and Instruction program covers subjects such as philosophy, accountability and change; differentiated instruction; curriculum development and evaluation; curriculum design and content studies; and more.
 Small class sizes and online instructor support allow you to get individual attention when you need it most.
 At Ottawa University, our instructors are experts in their fields.
 They bring years of personal experience to the classroom and do everything they can to make sure you will succeed after graduation.